Operation Market Garden: Early successes

 To their north, the 82nd arrived with a small group dropped near Grave securing the bridge.
 They also succeeded in capturing one of the vitally important bridges over the Maas-Waal canal, the lock-bridge at Heumen.
 The 82nd concentrated their efforts to seize the Groesbeek Heights instead of capturing their prime objective, the Nijmegen bridge.
 The capture of the Groesbeek Heights was to set up a blocking position on the high ground to prevent a German attack out of the nearby Klever Reichswald and to deny the heights to German artillery observers.
 Browning, the commander of the 1st Airborne Army agreed with the assertions of Gavin, the commander of the 82nd, that Groesbeek Heights were the priority.
 Gavin wanted to occupy the Grave and the Maas (Meuse)-Waal canal bridges before Nijmegen bridge.
 He would attempt to seize the Nijmegen bridge only when these were secure, thus releasing troops for Nijmegen.

-Before the operation on 15 September Gavin verbally ordered Lt-Col Linquist of the 508th Parachute Infantry Regiment to send a battalion to the Nijmegen bridge after landing.
+Before the operation on 15 September Gavin verbally ordered Lt-Col Lindquist of the 508th Parachute Infantry Regiment to send a battalion to the Nijmegen bridge after landing.
 He had decided that there were enough troops for the other objectives.
-Linquist later said he understood he should send a battalion after his regiment had completed their earlier assigned targets.
-Linquist's battalion approached the bridge that evening delaying the seizure of the bridge.
+Lindquist later said he understood he should send a battalion after his regiment had completed their earlier assigned targets.
+Lindquist's battalion approached the bridge that evening delaying the seizure of the bridge.
 The battalion was stopped by a SS unit that had driven south from Arnhem.
 A part of the SS unit returned to Arnhem but found the northern end of the Arnhem bridge occupied by the British 1st Airborne.
 In an attempt to cross the bridge most of the SS unit was killed, including the commander.

 The 508th was tasked with taking the 600 m long Nijmegen highway bridge if possible but because of miscommunication they did not start until late in the day.
 General Gavin's orders to Colonel Lindquist of the 508th were to "move without delay" onto the Nijmegen road bridge.
 Lindquist's 508th started jumping at 13:28 with 1,922 men.
 The jump was perfect with the regiment 90% assembled by 15:00.
 The commander of 3rd Battalion wrote later that..."we could not have landed better under any circumstances".
 The 508th was still sitting around when Gavin asked them at 18:00 if they had got to the bridge yet.